foo-dogsquared/freebies-hunt-api/src/list.md

 - [Sonic Pi](https://github.com/samaaron/sonic-pi) | **(This is why programming is fantastic.)** A programming language that lets you create music.
 - [teoria](https://www.teoria.com/) | A website that dedicates to list music theory resources and tutorials.
 - [Virtual Piano](https://virtualpiano.net/) | **(If you don't have any physical instrument to interact with at the moment, you could always take a virtual instrument.
 Like this virtual piano, for instance.)** A virtual piano that can be interacted with the computer keyboard.
+- [VSCO2 Community Edition](https://vis.versilstudios.com/vsco-community.html) | An open source sample set of orchestral instruments.
+You can see the samples themselves in [their GitHub repo](https://github.com/sgossner/VSCO-2-CE).

 ## Electronics
 ### Includes various reference points to get you started on tinkering hardware. | hardware | #81f4e1